Hellenic Merchant Marine in World War II

 sunk by an unknown cause 7

-The figures above do not include losses of motor sailing ships which at the end of this period were particularly important.
+The divs above do not include losses of motor sailing ships which at the end of this period were particularly important.
 The Hellenic losses of this period are in addition to the almost complete destruction of the flourishing Hellenic River shipping in the Danube.
 The scale of this is not exactly known, but it is known that it had many river ships, barges and tugs with many Greeks serving aboard.
 Following the accession of Romania to the Axis and occupation of Greece, those vessels were considered war booty and were seized by the German authorities.
 The occupation of Crete was completed on 28 May 28 1941.
 After that only the decks of Greek naval and merchant ships were considered Hellenic territory and so these formed the basis for the economic survival of the

 Hellenic government in exile.
 Meanwhile, the remaining Greek ships were requisitioned by order of the official government of Greece.
 Formed under tragic circumstances with the support of the British when the German forces were approaching Athens, the government had eventually moved to Crete.
 Following the requisition order, all ships were placed under the control of the British